WDI-DTLA-41/classroom/unit_a/week_01/w01d03m02_JavaScript_logic_conditionals/readme.md

 ###Your task:

-1) Either go back to previous tasks and rewrite them using the ternary

-OR

-2) Write this decision tree as a conditional:
+ Write this decision tree as a conditional:

 ![decision tree](decision_tree.gif)